Think Like a Product Manager: How to Make Large Models Output Structured Information

 ✅ Targeted operational time design (between classes/after school)

-The text generated by the model is no longer "vague and general" but "narrates around the expression goals you designed."
+The text generated by the model is no longer "generic talk" but "narratives centered around your designed expression goals."

-"Using it to achieve the expression goals you designed."
+"Using it to achieve your designed expression goals"

 This requires you to possess the following four types of capabilities:

-Rather than expecting large models to "replace thinking," it's better to make them accelerators for your thinking.
+Rather than expecting large models to "replace thinking," it's better to let them become accelerators for your thinking.

 When you start organizing structures, feeding materials, and controlling outputs like a product manager, you'll find that the true value of large models is not automation, but enhancing your expression and decision-making capabilities.